bazelbuild/rules_python/README.md

 After registration, your Python targets will use the toolchain's interpreter during execution, but a system-installed interpreter is still used to 'bootstrap' Python targets (see https://github.com/bazelbuild/rules_python/issues/691).
-It is possible to avoid the system-installed intrepreter by setting `hermetic_stub_shebang`.
+It is possible to avoid the system-installed intrepreter by setting `hermetic_stub_shebang` when not on windows.
 However if executing a Python executable target outside bazel, the python interpreteter used to 'bootstrap' may not be found:
 ```
 python_register_toolchains(
     ...
     hermetic_stub_shebang = True
+    ...
 )
 ```